-- The provider had stopped decontamination of their own surgical instruments but had not been able to provide CQC with a copy of a contract or service level agreement to ensure surgical instruments were decontaminated in line with regulations. - The provider had procured equipment to transport clinical waste or contaminated instruments within the building.
-This did not meet regulations and was not suitable for its intended use. - Previous inspections had identified patient risk assessments were not always completed and updated in line with best practice.
+- The recovery environment did not meet infection prevention and control best practice in line with national guidance.
+This had been identified at previous inspections in September and December 2019 and again in January 2020.
+At this inspection there had been some improvements made to the environment, but these remained insufficient to provide adequate infection prevention and control practice. - The provider had stopped decontamination of their own surgical instruments but had not been able to provide CQC with a copy of a contract or service level agreement to ensure surgical instruments were decontaminated in line with regulations. - Previous inspections had identified patient risk assessments were not always completed and updated in line with best practice.
 We found this had not improved at this inspection. - Previous inspections had identified operation notes were not recorded on appropriate documentation for their purpose.
-Because of this they were difficult to find and not easily legible.
-At this inspection we found current consultation notes given to CQC by the provider for review were not always updated from previous consultations which had taken place up to a year ago and legibility remained very poor. - There were no environmental risk assessments and no risk assessments carried out for new equipment.
-There were stairs to two floors with stair lifts to the first floor.
-The provider had carried out no risk assessments and although CQC staff had raised this at a registration visit and at the previous inspection in February 2020, staff had not recognised this as a risk. - Previous inspections had identified policies within the service did not reflect the environment or
+Due to this it meant notes were difficult to find and not easily legible.
+At this inspection we found current patient records given to CQC by the provider were not always updated from consultations which had place up to a year ago and legibility remained very poor. - There were no environmental risk assessments and no risk assessments carried out for new equipment.

+There was equipment stored in clinical areas and the provider had not recognised this as a risk.
+A new external staircase had been built but staff had not recognised the need to carry out a risk assessment.

-- accurate processes used within the service.
+- Previous inspections identified policies within the service did not reflect the environment or accurate processes used within the service.
 At this inspection we found a new policy and procedure manual had been produced but the old policies remained in place and there were still policies where roles and the environment were not accurately reflected.
 New patient pathway documentation referred to policies that did not exist or remained unchanged. - Previous inspections had identified there was no audit of pre-operative risk assessments to ensure these were thorough and complete.
-At this inspection we found patient preassessment documentation was still not fully completed, signed or dated even though patients were booked for surgery. - Previous inspections identified the leadership team were unable to demonstrate full understanding of their responsibilities in carrying out or managing regulated activities and meeting the standards required by the HSCA regulations.
+At this inspection we found that although staff told us they had carried out records audits, patient preassessment documentation was still not fully completed, signed or dated even though patients were booked for surgery. - Previous inspections identified the leadership team were unable to demonstrate full understanding of their responsibilities in carrying out or managing regulated activities and meeting the standards required by the HSCA regulations.
 At this inspection we found this had not improved.
 Some responsibilities had been delegated to a business consultant including the creation of a new policy and procedure manual, but the leadership team were still unable to demonstrate a full understanding of their roles and responsibilities as providers of a healthcare service. - The provision of out of hours care was not robust.
-At previous inspections we were not assured a patient who required urgent treatment, when the surgeon was operating at other locations would receive care from medical professionals who would have the appropriate skills and competence.
-Although the provider assured us there was an agreement in place with a local NHS trust, this could not be provided to us. - There was out of hours cover provided at another facility where procedures were carried out under practising privileges.
+At previous inspections we were not assured a patient who required urgent treatment, when the surgeon was operating at other locations, would receive care from medical professionals with the appropriate skills and competence.
+Although the provider assured us there was an agreement in place with a local NHS trust, the formal document to confirm these arrangements could not be provided to us.

+• There was out of hours cover provided at another facility where procedures were carried out under practising privileges.
 However, patients did not stay at the facility overnight following procedures.